+'''

 Bearer eyJhbGciOiJIUzUxMiJ9.eyJzdWIiOiJhZG1pbiIsInVzZXJJZCI6MSwia

+'''

-For more information about generating this token, see Providing an Authorization Token.
+For information about generating this token, see Providing an Authorization Token.

-- codeinsight.project.name (required)-The name of the Code Insight project to which scan results are sent. - plugin.alias.name (required)-A name that you define for the scan-agent plugin.
-The alias is used to represent the "container" (scan root) under which all the files scanned in this instance will be listed in the API output and in the file tree in the Analysis Workbench.
-This name must be unique within the project. - plugin.root.path (required)-The root path where the Docker Images plugin will be executing.
+- codeinsight.project.name (required)-The name of the project created in Code Insight to capture the scan results. - plugin.alias.name (required)-A custom name that you want to give to the scan-agent plugin.
+This alias is then used as the name of the "container" (scan root) under which all the files scanned in this instance will be listed in the API output and in the file tree in the Analysis Workbench.
+The name must be unique within the project.

+- plugin.root.path (required)-The root path where the Docker Images plugin will be executing.
 This path must have writable privileges for the user executing the plugin. - plugin.name-The name of the Docker Images plugin.
 This value must be Docker. - plugin.project.name (optional)-A descriptive name of the project being scanned.
 This can be different from the name specified for the project on the Code Insight server.
 This text will appear on the Summary tab for the project in the Code Insight web UI. - plugin.project.description (optional)-A description of the project being scanned.
 This text will appear on the Summary tab for the project in the Code Insight web UI. - plugin.path.prefix (optional)-The path prefix of the image being scanned.
-This prefix will be used to reference the codebase file paths on the Project Inventory page in the Code Insight web UI.
+This prefix will be used to reference the codebase file paths on the Project Inventory page in the Code Insight web UI. - 4.
+Save the file.